aws-samples/aws-stm32-ml-at-edge-accelerator/README.md

 - Ensure your AWS credentials are in place for your Pipeline account (The account that will host the pipeline stack if different)
 - Ensure you have [Node.js](https://nodejs.org) and [Docker](https://www.docker.com/products/docker-desktop/) installed
 - Create an account in [STM32Cube.AI Developer Cloud](https://stm32ai-cs.st.com/home)
-- In your AWS Cloud that will host the ML Stack, go to secrets manager console page:
+- In your AWS Account that will host the ML Stack (if different).
+Go to secrets manager console page:
-  - Create a secret called STDEVCLOUD_USERNAME_SECRET and put the username as plain text
+  1. Create a new secret for your ST username
+      1. Choose type other
+      1. Choose Plaintext tab
+      1. Overwrite content with you username
+      1. Give this secret the following name `ST_DEVCLOUD_USERNAME_SECRET` (if you require a different name, then ensure to update this new name in `cdk.json`)
-  - Create a secret called STDEVCLOUD_PASSWORD_SECRET and put the password as plain text
+  1. Create a new secret for your ST password
-- Bootstrap your account:
-  run the following commands
+      1. Repeat the previous step but with the following secret name `ST_DEVCLOUD_PASSWORD_SECRET` run the following commands
+- Bootstrap your account (each account if more than one) with the following command replacing your account and region placeholders
   ```
-  npx cdk bootstrap aws://<ACCOUNT-NUMBER>/<REGION> -- --toolkit-stack-name CDKToolkit-StMicro --qualifier stmicro
+  npx cdk bootstrap aws://<ACCOUNT-NUMBER>/<REGION> --toolkit-stack-name CDKToolkit-StMicro --qualifier stmicro
   ```

 ### deploy the CICD Pipeline